syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

     {
         if (this.PropertyChanged != null)
         {
-            this.PropertyChanged(this, newPropertyChangedEventArgs(propName));
+            this.PropertyChanged(this, new PropertyChangedEventArgs(propName));
         }
     }

     private void GenerateMessages()
     {
-        this.messages.Add(new TextMessage()
+        this.Messages.Add(new TextMessage()
         {
-            Author = currentUser,
+            Author = CurrentUser,
             Text = "Flight to USA",
             ShowAvatar = true,
         });

-        this.messages.Add(new TimePickerMessage()
+        this.Messages.Add(new TimePickerMessage()
         {
             Author = new Author() { Name = "Health care",Avatar = "Healthcare.png" },
-            Text = "Select convient time to meet Dr.Harryfor health check up.", ShowAvatar = true,
+            Text = "Select convenient time to meet Dr.Harry for health check up.", ShowAvatar = true,
             SelectedTime = new TimeSpan(8, 30, 00),
         });